tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
-- add inhabitable check when learning upper bounds of variables
+- move solve_or_cache to upper, LeastFP rule.
+    - this should be sound if all variables are not frozen
+    - figure out which test case motivated the solve_or_cache move to LHS existential
 - allow learning upper bounds in upper, LeastFP rule, if variables are learnable
     - use factorization to ensure repeated variables are inhabitable
     - see `test_max_subtyping` where (A, A) <: LFP ... subproblem is reached
-- move solve_or_cache to upper, LeastFP rule.
+- add inhabitable check when learning single variable upper bound
-    - this should be sound if all variables are not frozen
+- update inhabitable check to be sound
-    - figure out which test case motivated the solve_or_cache move to LHS existential
 - disable extrusion for now
 - develop example where extrusion is necessary
     - determine if there's a way to delay extrusion to only when necessary